leavemydogalone/redrit/README.md

+[Redrit](https://redrit-75871.web.app/)

 My version of the reddit website, created as part of the curriculum of The Odin Project using React and Firebase Firestore.

-After a year, still a WIP

-I really just wanted to burn through this project to continue on my studies which is why the styling is pretty lacking.

-Part of my portfolio to show my ability to work with APIs, handle page navigation and users, and interacting with a basic NoSQL database a form security.

-[Redrit](https://redrit-75871.web.app/)

-View posts created by yourself and other users, saved to Firebase.
+React, Firebase

+React was used to create a fast, single-page application and used React Router to handle the routing between the different tabs/pages and different routes based on user login status.

+Firebase was used as my BaaS because it offers everything I needed for this project all in one package.
+User authentication, easy to read and write validation, and a NoSQL database.

+View posts on the main page, and you can sort based on the sub-group you would like to view posts from.
+If you would like to create a post or comment on a post you will need to first create an account by clicking the appropriate button in the top bar.

+Create an account and you will automatically be logged in and your login info will be saved for use on later visits.
+Once you have created your account you are free to create a post or leave a comment which will be cleaned and validated before it is accepted by the backend.

+Challenges:
+-My limited CSS skills at the time of creation which I am slowly working on correcting

+-User authentication was a big pain to impliment as it was something I needed to tackle before I could do much else in the project and figuring out what to load/allow based on user login status

 updates to add: